-Catalogue of Illuminated Manuscripts : growing searchable database, with many images, of western illuminated manuscripts in the British Library.
-Currently (June 2014) contains records for Arundel, Burney, Egerton, Hargrave, Harley, Henry Davis, Hirsch, King’s, Lansdowne, Sloane, Royal, Stowe, and Yates Thompson collections, and for some Italian cuttings in the Additional collection.
+Catalogue of Illuminated Manuscripts : searchable database, with many images, of western illuminated manuscripts in the British Library.
+Currently (November 2015) contains records for Arundel, Burney, Egerton, Hargrave, Harley, Henry Davis, Hirsch, King’s, Lansdowne, Sloane, Royal, Stowe, and Yates Thompson collections, and for some Italian cuttings in the Additional collection.

 Codex Sinaiticus Project : an international collaboration to bring together digital images from various institutions that hold parts of this 4th-century Greek Bible manuscript.
 The site includes high-resolution images, transcriptions, and a variety of viewing options.
 In English, German, Greek, or Russian.

 Digitised Manuscripts : fully digitised, pageable and zoomable manuscripts with professional-level cataloguing.
-Began as The Greek Manuscripts Digitisation Project, to digitise 284 Greek manuscripts in their entirety.
+Began as The Greek Manuscripts Digitisation Project.
 Ongoing work is adding non-Greek medieval manuscripts to the collection, including the newly-acquired St Cuthbert Gospel (Additional 89000), and such famous manuscripts as the Lindisfarne Gospels (Cotton Nero D iv), and the Old English Hexateuch (Cotton Claudius B iv), and many others.
 Note that at present, Cotton Nero A x, the Gawain-manuscript, is fully digitized, but available only through the University of Calgary website listed above, under Canada.
 Periodically, an updated master list is published in the Medieval Manuscripts blog; click here to access the most recent list (from September 2015).